Inflectra/spira-documentation/docs/External-Bug-Tracking-Integration/Setting-up-Data-Synchronization.md

 There are three possible deployment options for the Spira data synchronization:

 1. You have both Spira and the External Bug Tracker cloud-hosted
 2. You have Spira installed on-premise (External Bug Tracker can be either)
 3. You have Spira cloud-hosted, but the External Bug Tracker installed on-premise

 We shall provide the configuration steps for each option:

 ## Spira & External Tool Cloud Hosted

+!!! info "Using the Customer Area to Manage the Spira DataSync"

+    The "Spira DataSync" is a cloud based data synchronization tool that can be used to synchronize your cloud Spira to a number of cloud hosted external tools.
+Configuration is minimal and is managed from the **[Customer Area](https://www.inflectra.com/CustomerArea/)** of your Inflectra account.

+    The [Customer Area](https://www.inflectra.com/CustomerArea/) is your organization's dedicated portal on the Inflectra website for managing your account and subscriptions with us.
+It is used for:

+    - making purchases
+    - changing contact information
+    - changing subscriptions
+    - configuring addons like the "Spira DataSync", TaraVault, or Rapise floating licenses

+    Access to the [Customer Area](https://www.inflectra.com/CustomerArea/) is restricted to only a couple of people in each organization.
+This is to ensure that only select authorized people are able to manage and make payments on their account.

+    If you do not have access to your organization's customer area, and you wish to edit or manage the "Spira DataSync" you will need to contact the owner of the Inflectra account in your organization.
+They will be able to assist you in configuring any settings as required.

 When you sign up for Spira for a cloud-hosted trial, you can add on the Spira DataSync service to the trial for free. **NOTE**: the DataSync service is only free during the free trial period - there is a nominal charge for the service once you start your subscription.